Ichiroki/tht-muh-rwmgn/README.md

 # 1. clear:session

 This command will clearing out all session, it is best for use in development mode, production mode should use cron job

+# 2. migrate:freseed

+This command will rollback your migration, migrating all tables and put seed on a few tables (need to create a seeder and then run the seeder in DatabaseSeeder.php)